4 Tips to Reduce the Vulnerability of a Security Fence

 Once these enhancements have been made, it maybe worthwhile considering an additional fence.
 However, it is often the case that a second fence is installed far to close the outer fence.
 A gap of less than 9m is easily bridged with aids such as a ladder or scaffolding planks.

 I hope you have found these tips useful.
-For even more information, you can always download our Perimeter Security Checklist.
+For even more information, you can always download our Perimeter Security Checklist below.

 Or, if you require any specific advice, please get in touch.